-One of the many byproducts of good habits is that they make behavior automatic.
+One of the many byproducts of habit training is that it makes good habits automatic.

-Carrying one’s own dishes to the kitchen counter, putting away ones’ own clothes, shoes, toys, etc., brushing one’s teeth after eating, feeding a pet, and making a bed are all common tasks.
-And they can all be accomplished by the youngest of children with loving, consistent training beginning well before they are ‘school-aged.’
+Carrying your own dishes to the kitchen counter, putting away your own clothes, shoes, toys, etc., brushing your teeth after eating, feeding a pet, and making a bed are all common tasks.

 Without this training, we would be constantly struggling with our children.
-There would be no time left to get anything done, let alone schoolwork, because we’d be fussing and/or following our children around all the time enforcing the completion of these daily tasks.
-Am I right?
+There would be no time left to get anything done, let alone school work because we’d be fussing and/or following our children around all the time enforcing the completion of these daily tasks.

 One of Charlotte Mason’s goal for families was having a harmonious household.
-And this can’t be the case without constant, reliable training of good habits.
+And you can’t have a happy household without constant, reliable training of good habits.